The 6 biggest Amazon FBA mistakes and how sellers can successfully get compensated.

 If Amazon denies a case, you have the option to appeal.
 Take a closer look at the basis for the denial and check whether you provided all the necessary information to Amazon.
 What additional information can you provide, and does the reason for the denial align with your original request?

-For example, it may happen that Amazon denies a reassessment of an item, even though you did not request one, and instead charges you the correct FBA fees based on the provided dimensions.
-In such cases, there is not much more you can do than remain persistent but polite.
+For example, it may happen that Amazon denies a reassessment of an item, even though you did not request one, but rather that the FBA fees are charged to you correctly based on the provided dimensions.
+In such cases, there is not much more you can do than to remain persistent but polite.

-The time required to compile the reports and open the cases is usually not economically viable.
+The time required for compiling reports and opening cases is usually not economically viable.
 Remember to invest your time where it benefits you the most.
 And that is certainly not in painstakingly comparing FBA reports.

-To ensure you still receive your hard-earned money, SELLERLOGIC has developed an automated solution that takes care of the work for you: SELLERLOGIC Lost & Found Full-Service.
+So that you still receive your hard-earned money, SELLERLOGIC has developed an automated solution that takes care of the work for you completely: SELLERLOGIC Lost & Found Full-Service.

-This software automatically analyzes the data from your FBA reports in the background and detects the aforementioned FBA errors.
-Each notable transaction is created as a separate case, allowing you to track all information if needed.
-The individual cases are presented in an easily understandable manner, so that every seller can always understand which type of error generated which reimbursement amount.
+This software analyzes the data from your FBA reports in the background and automatically detects the aforementioned FBA errors.
+Each notable transaction is created as a separate case, allowing you to trace all information if needed.
+The individual cases are presented in an easily understandable manner, so that every seller can always understand which type of error generated which refund amount.

-SELLERLOGIC also takes care of the application process and communication with Amazon, as well as any follow-up questions if there are issues with a refund.
-You don’t have to do anything and can use your time more effectively in the meantime.
+SELLERLOGIC also takes care of the application process with and communication with Amazon, as well as any follow-up questions should there be issues with a refund.
+You don’t have to do anything and can use your time better in the meantime.

 Sandra Schriewer

-SELLERLOGIC Lost & Found is indispensable for every FBA seller in two ways: On one hand, it highlights refunds from Amazon that you weren’t even aware of before.
-On the other hand, it saves an incredible amount of time for research and case processing, allowing me to focus on my work with peace of mind.
+SELLERLOGIC Lost & Found is indispensable for every FBA seller in two ways: On the one hand, it reveals refunds from Amazon that you didn’t even know about before.
+On the other hand, it saves an incredible amount of time for research and processing of cases, allowing me to dedicate myself to my work with a clear conscience.

-This way, thanks to SELLERLOGIC Lost & Found Full-Service, you won’t miss any of your refund claims.
+This way, thanks to SELLERLOGIC Lost & Found Full-Service, none of your refund claims will be lost anymore.
 Sign up for free now and receive your first refunds today.

 Frequently Asked Questions

-There are a number of different mistakes that can occur during the FBA processes at Amazon.
-The most significant errors come from the areas of delivery, inventory, and returns.
-You can find an overview here: Types of cases.
+There are a whole range of different errors that can occur during the FBA processes at Amazon.
+The most important errors come from the areas of delivery, inventory, and returns.
+An overview can be found here: Case types.

 It has almost become a sport among professional marketplace sellers to complain about shipping with Amazon.
-And it’s no wonder, as it is frustrating and costly when Amazon refunds a customer for a return, even though the returned goods have not yet arrived back in the warehouse – and may never do so.
-Overall, our experience shows that the FBA program is a great help for Amazon sellers, as it eliminates the need to establish a complicated and expensive logistics system on their own.
+And it’s no wonder, as it is frustrating and costly when Amazon refunds a customer for a return, for example, even though the returned goods have not yet arrived back in the warehouse – and may never do so.
+All in all, the FBA program is, in our experience, a great help for Amazon sellers because there is no need to set up one’s own complicated and expensive logistics.

 Making a living with an online business is easier said than done.
-Despite many bold promises from self-proclaimed gurus on YouTube, it requires a solid understanding of e-commerce and some business acumen to sell profitably on Amazon.
+Despite many bold promises from self-proclaimed gurus on YouTube, it requires a solid knowledge of e-commerce and some business acumen to sell profitably on Amazon.
 Many sellers complain about the high competitive pressure – and they are right.
-Finding your own profitable niche is hard work and also requires a bit of luck.
+Finding one’s own profitable niche is hard work and also a bit of luck.

 Image credits in the order of the images: © 2rogan – stock.adobe.com / © Jan – stock.adobe.com